-15.5 Effective January 1, 2013, upon retirement, any sick leave pay out the employee is eligible to receive will be transferred into the VantageCare Retirement Health Savings Plan on a pre-tax basis.
+- 15.5 Effective January 1, 2013, upon retirement, any sick leave pay out the employee is eligible to receive will be transferred into the VantageCare Retirement Health Savings Plan on a pre-tax basis.
 The sick leave pay out amount will be calculated using the percentage levels described in Section 15.4 above.
 However, if the sick leave payout is less than \$5,000, then the Employee is not entitled to participate in the VantageCare Retirement Health Savings Plan and shall receive a cash payout as described in Section 15.4 above.
-Any sick leave amount remaining will be used as service credit toward the employee's retirement benefit through CalPERS, pursuant to the contract between the City of Redding and CalPERS.

-15.6 In the event an employee exhausts all paid leave as a result of the employee's illness or injury, and subject to the approval of the employees Department Director, Personnel Director and the City Manager, such employee may be advanced sick leave from his or her future accruals up to 80 hours per incident.
+Any sick leave amount remaining will be used as service credit toward the employee's retirement benefit through CalPERS, pursuant to the contract between the City of Redding and CalPERS. - 15.6 In the event an employee exhausts all paid leave as a result of the employee's illness or injury, and subject to the approval of the employees Department Director, Personnel Director and the City Manager, such employee may be advanced sick leave from his or her future accruals up to 80 hours per incident.
 Once the employee returns to duty, sick leave accrual hours will be applied to the negative sick leave account until it is zero.
 Should the employee terminate City employment with a negative sick leave balance appropriate adjustments will be made to final paid leave cash pay-outs or other City monies owed the employee, if sufficient, otherwise the employee shall directly reimburse the City for such advance.
 Such reimbursement will be waived for employees who are terminally ill or totally disabled (100%).

-ARTICLE 16: FUNERAL LEAVE
+ARTICLE 16: BEREAVEMENT LEAVE

 - 16.1 Regular employees who are absent from work due to the death of a member of the employee's "immediate family" shall receive compensation at the regular rate of pay for the time necessary to be absent from work, but not to exceed forty (40) working hours.
-"Immediate family" as used herein includes only employee's spouse, children, grandchildren, brothers, sisters, parents or grandparents of either spouse or other persons who are living in the employee's immediate household.
-The relationships included herein shall apply whether by blood or marriage. - 16.2 Regular employees who are absent from work to attend the funeral of a person other than an immediate family member, who has some reasonable association to the employee (i.e., friend or acquaintance) shall give as much advance notice as possible and shall receive compensation at the regular rate of pay for the time necessary to be absent from work, but not to exceed one (1) regularly scheduled work day per funeral.
-A maximum of twenty-four (24) hours may be utilized for this type of leave in a calendar year. - 16.3 An employee must be in a paid status on both scheduled workdays immediately adjacent to funeral leave in order to receive pay for such leave.
+"Immediate family" as used herein includes only employee's spouse or registered domestic partner, children, grandchildren, brothers, sisters, parents or grandparents of either spouse or other persons who are living in the employee's immediate household.
+The relationships included herein shall apply whether by blood or marriage.
+Employees are allowed to take up to five (5) total work days due to the death of the employee's "immediate family" in accordance with Government Code section 12945.7.
+Employees who have exhausted their allowance of paid leave as provided in this section may request to utilize sick leave, vacation or compensatory time off or unpaid leave if the employee wants to take additional time off up to the five (5) total work days of leave provided.
+Such bereavement leave for immediate family as provided in this section need not be taken in consecutive days, but must be used up within three (3) months of the date of the death of the immediate family member. - 16.2 Regular employees who are absent from work to attend the funeral of a person other than an immediate family member, who has some reasonable association to the employee (i.e., friend or acquaintance) shall give as much advance notice as possible and shall receive compensation at the regular rate of pay for the time necessary to be absent from work, but not to exceed one (1) regularly scheduled work day per funeral.
+A maximum of twenty-four (24) hours may be utilized for this type of leave in a calendar year. - 16.3 An employee must be in a paid status on both scheduled workdays immediately adjacent to be reavement leave in order to receive pay for such leave.